libmapper/webmapper/README.md

 * collaborative undo/redo

+## To run standalone application

+Simply open the application.
+It should automatically scan the network for devices and signals.

-## To run:
+## To run from source:

 Note: webmapper is developed and works with Chromium/Chrome.
 It may work with other browsers.

 1. Build and install [libmapper][libmapper]
-2. Copy `_libmapper.cpython-XXX-XXXX.so` and `mapper.py` from the directory /libmapper/swig into /webmapper directory (`XXX-XXXX` will actually be something like `37m-darwin`).
-3. Run webmapper.py from terminal
+2. Run webmapper.py from terminal
-4. Terminal will display "serving at port #####"
+3. Terminal will display "serving at port #####"
-5. A browser window should be opened automatically and directed to the correct port.
+4. A browser window should be opened automatically and directed to the correct port.

 If the browser doesn't open, open it manually and type "localhost:#####" into the address bar, where ##### is the same string of numbers displayed in the terminal.